bumpyy/bumpyy/README.md

 Web Developer and sometimes designer.
 -------------------------------------

-I've primarily focused on Laravel and native PHP alongside some Java.
-However, I've also delved into Android development, primarily using Flutter.
-Additionally, I possess hands-on experience with JavaScript and libraries such as React, Vue, and Svelte, which naturally extends to a solid understanding of CSS (including SCSS), particularly with frameworks like Tailwind or Bootstrap.
-I'm keenly interested in learning Golang and Rust.
-Furthermore, I'm proficient in managing databases, including MySQL, PostgreSQL, and NoSQL databases like MongoDB.
+I have predominantly focused on Laravel and native PHP, complemented by experience in Java.
+Additionally, I have delved into Android development, primarily utilizing Flutter.
+My expertise extends to JavaScript, including libraries such as React, Vue, and Svelte, with a solid understanding of CSS (including SCSS), particularly in frameworks like Tailwind or Bootstrap.
+I am eager to broaden my skill set with Golang and Rust.
+Proficient in managing databases, I have hands-on experience with MySQL, PostgreSQL, and NoSQL databases like MongoDB.

-On a side note, I'm proficient in design software like Adobe Photoshop and Adobe Illustrator.
+On a side note, I am adept at using design software like Adobe Photoshop and Adobe Illustrator.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio [here.](http://bumpyy.github.io/portfolio/) (under construction)